 CC0 Public Domain

-With blanket coverage of such incidents now common online, as well as graphic images being shown on the front pages of newspapers and on daily news bulletins, even very young children are being exposed to upsetting and traumatic information.
-How can parents help them cope?
+With blanket coverage of terrorist attacks online, as well as graphic images being shown on the front pages of newspapers and on daily news bulletins of tragedies around the world, even very young children are exposed to upsetting and traumatic information.

 1. Create space to communicate